 Read all about my journey from wrong to right diagnosis on my blog

 My health blog has been honored several times over the years as a top Parkinson’s blog.
 Parkinson’s was my first movement disorder diagnosis.
-That diagnosis came after years of going to doctors and basically being told my problems were all in my head.
-Then, when I began to jerk uncontrollably, my diagnosis changed to Essential Myoclonus.
+That diagnosis came after years of going to doctors.
+Basically they told me my problems were all in my head.
+Then, when I began to jerk uncontrollably, they changed my diagnosis to Essential Myoclonus.
 But after about a year I stopped jerking and became so weak I could hardly walk.
-After my doctors ordered all kinds tests, and I took lots of medicines that did not work or made me worse, I was finally diagnosed with Mitochondrial Myopathy.
+My doctors ordered all kinds of tests.
+And I took lots of medicines that did not work or made me worse.
+I was finally diagnosed with Mitochondrial Myopathy.

 Mitochondrial Diseases are cellular diseases that are actually hereditary.
 They can’t be “caught”.
 These diseases are passed down through the mother’s side of the family.
 Only the females can pass this type of disease along.
 Males can suffer with symptoms, but they can’t pass it along to their children.

 When the inherited mitochondrial damage is severe, the life expectancy of babies and children is limited.
 And the disease can present in all kinds of cells and tissues.
 It depends on where the damaged mitochondria from the mother end up in tissues, as the cells split during the very beginnings of the baby.

 I’m one of the lucky ones.
 My symptoms didn’t affect my quality of life until I was older.
 All adults have had a lifetime of exposure to toxins from foods, the environment, and even from medicines.
 This damages more and more mitochondria over time.
 That’s part of why we age.
 But I was born with some already damaged mitochondria in my cells.
 So over time, mysterious symptoms began to appear, as more and more mitochondria were damaged.
 Those damages occurred just by living a fairly normal lifestyle.

 Living Energizer Bunnies